 #1 It Takes Factories at Least a Month to Ramp Back Up after CNY

 You might assume that the same workers who left before the holiday will be coming back afterward.
-This is generally not the case, as Chinese New Year is considered the best time to switch jobs in China.
+However, Chinese New Year is generally the preferred time to switch jobs in China.

 Up to a third of workers might move to another factory or decide to stay in their hometowns and not come back.
 As such, your manufacturer needs to hire new workers and get them up to speed.
 Because of this, many factories will not be back to full production levels until about a month after CNY.